 Australasian Sustainable Remediation Forum (SuRF-ANZ) is an independent member of the International Sustainable Remediation Alliance (ISRA) proclaimed in 2016.

-Sustainable remediation (SR) is a rapidly developing research and environmental management topic within Australia and internationally.
+Sustainable remediation (SR) is a rapidly developing research and environmental management topic within Australasia and internationally.
 ALGA supports this group to help promote the use of sustainable practices within Australia and New Zealand, in terms of environmental, economic, and social indicators, during the remediation and development of contaminated land.

 The group is committed to the development and promotion of sustainable remediation practices for application to contaminated land and groundwater projects.